-- The Company is committed to acting conscientiously and advancing processes to ensure that responsible procurement is central to all its purchases.
+- The Company is committed to acting conscientiously and advancing processes to make certain that responsible procurement is central to all its purchases.
 As part of the AXA XL Division, the Company benefits from the use of the AXA Core Values and ethics (Guidelines), that are adopted by AXA XL and embedded into the AXA XL Procurement Policy. - The Company complies with the requirements of the Modern Slavery Act 2015.
 Together with other AXA XL companies to which the Modern Slavery Act 2015 applies, the Company publishes an annual Slavery and Human Trafficking Statement.

-Community and the Environment
+The Community and the Environment

 Striving to achieve a balance between environmental, social and governance ("ESG") activity is in the long-term interests of the Company, the wider AXA XL Division, and the communities in which the Company operates.
-In alignment with other entities in the AXA XL Division, the Company considers the impact that its operations have on the community and the environment.
+In alignment with other entities in the AXA XL Division, the Company has regard for the impact its operations have on the community and the environment.